gapimankr/Essence/README.md

 1. essence-cli masternode status
 2. essence-cli getinfo
 3. essence-cli mnsync status
-4. killall essenced *close all Daemon
+4. killall essenced *close all essence daemon
 5. nano .essencecore/essence.conf *Config file use it only of you know what are you doing.
 6. essenced --daemon *Start Essence Daemon